devowlio/wp-changelog/packages/utils.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 1.10.6 (2021-06-22)

+### chore

+* initial commit for @devowl-wp/grunt-mojito
+* no longer generate i18n files while development

+### refactor

+* get rid of execSync and spawnSync and parallelize
+* introduce new command with execa instead of own exec implementation

 ## 1.10.5 (2021-06-05)